nouveller/starch-core/README.md

-# Starch
-## For WordPress
-### Core Files
+# Starch (for WordPress) - Core Files

-These are the Core file for Starch.
+These are the Core files for Starch.

-You should clone the main repository and use sub-modules.
+You should clone the main repository and use `git submodule init && git submodule update`

 [https://github.com/smallhadroncollider/starch](https://github.com/smallhadroncollider/starch)